-Business and Professional Women s Scholarship House (BPWSH)
+Business and Professional Women's Scholarship House (BPWSH)

-The FAU Department of Housing and Residential Education, through Residence Life staff, oversee the BPWSH operation.
+The FAU Department of Housing and Residential Education, through Residence Education staff, oversee the BPWSH operation.
 The BPWSH is truly a cooperative living environment in which residents learn skills necessary to run the house effectively and efficiently.
 Through their elected officers, residents are responsible for all house operations, including finances, cleaning, purchasing and preparing food.

-- Be enrolled as a full-time, degree-seeking female student who is a freshman, transfer or current undergraduate or graduate student.
+- Be enrolled as a full-time, degree-seeking female student who is a transfer or current returning undergraduate or graduate student.
 A resident may be required to withdrawal from BPWSH if enrolled credit hours drop below full-time status.

-- Must be a Florida Resident
+- Must be a Florida Resident.

 - Require substantial outside financial assistance in order to attend college (a minimum of $1,500 of unmet need as determined by the applicant’s FAU Student Financial Aid Award Letter or Student Aid Report).

 - Must have a high school, college/university or FAU cumulative GPA of 3.0.

 - Demonstrated high academic promise and achievement in high school and/or college.

 - Show a strong desire to work for a college education and show willingness to actively participate in a cooperative woman's scholarship environment.